 Once you have confirmed the name and location, the system begins the call.

-(Speak Digits) (B)
+Number (speak digits) (B)

 When prompted by the system, say the number you wish to call.
-Refer to "How to say numbers" and "Making a call by entering a phone number" in this section for more details.
+Refer to "How to say numbers" and "Making a call by entering a phone number" earlier in this section for more details.